Asbury Respus: Murder of Vera Leonard

 On September 30, 1931, at approximately 8:00 in the morning, 9-year-old Vera Leonard left her house to catch her school bus when Asbury Respus approached and waylaid her shortly before the bus arrived.
 While authorities initially believed that Respus's motive was sexual assault, Respus later denied having a sexual motive, claiming instead that he had gotten intoxicated on alcohol and drugs and that the drugs had sent him into a violent frenzy.
 Respus proceeded to beat Leonard to death.
 After murdering Leonard, Respus wrapped her body in a blanket and set the family house on fire.
 At the time of the fire, neither Vera's parents, Mr. and Mrs. Thomas Leonard, nor Vera's 4-year-old brother, were home.

 Approximately 10 minutes after the murder took place, passersby saw smoke arising from the Leonard household and approached to find the house in flames.
 The passersby attempted to rescue possessions from inside of the burning house when they noticed pools of blood, shortly after which Vera's father, Thomas Leonard, arrived at the house.
 After authorities put out the fire, they searched the house and found Vera Leonard's body under a bed.
 Her skull had been crushed.

 Authorities quickly connected Respus to the murder when he repeatedly showed up near the scene of the crime and suspiciously stood around.
 He was arrested and brought into custody later on September 30, and when police searched his house, they found bloodstained overalls and shoes that matched footprints discovered at the murder scene.
 At the time of the murder, Respus went by the alias Will Moore, and he was employed as a farmhand in a field located next to the Leonard household.

 After questioning Respus for some time, authorities locked Respus in a padded cell.
 Respus denied any involvement in the crime until authorities confronted him with a pair of bloodstained overalls found in his house.
 Respus admitted to beating Leonard to death with a stick, stating that he had consumed copious amounts of alcohol the previous day and that "the [devil] must have gotten hold of me."

 A lynch mob of approximately 1,000 vigilantes formed on the Guilford County courthouse lawn, but early on the morning of October 2, authorities moved Respus to the Central Prison in Raleigh for safeguarding from mob violence.
-Around the time of Respus's arrest, two other black men, Lacy Crutchfield and Wilson Headen, were arrested for purported involvement in Leonard's death in spite of police admitting that they had little evidence to implicate the two.
-Cruchfield and Headen were taken to a jail in Winston-Salem, North Carolina, for their own protection from lynch mob violence, but after Respus's confession, the two were released.
+Around the time of Respus's arrest, two other young black men were arrested for purported involvement in Leonard's death in spite of police admitting that they had little evidence to implicate the two.
+The young men were taken to a jail in Winston-Salem, North Carolina, for their own protection from lynch mob violence, but after Respus's confession, the young men were released.